seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 TODO: Include image here calling out how the ribbon cables are threaded.

+TODO: Checkpoint image!

 ## 7. Lens Assemblies

 The final step is to separate the lens assemblies from the front of the headset.
 There are **4x small Phillips head screws** holding the displays in, two on each side.
+Remove all four screws.

 ![img-29](/assets/oculus-teardown/img-29-3727-annotated.jpg)

 The lens assemblies are also held in by metal clips.
-Pry them away while lifting the assembly slightly.
+Pry them away while lifting the assembly slightly away from the front of the headet.

 ![img-30](/assets/oculus-teardown/img-30-3729.jpg)